 Ransomware continues to grow, hitting consumers and businesses hard

 Nevertheless, as more reports roll in, it’s clear that ransomware is now the preferred medium of choice for cybercriminals.
-As 2018 gets underway, we’re likely to see reports from major players indicating that year-over-year growth in ransomware threats are increasing at an almost unheard-of pace.
+As 2020 continues to progress, we’re likely to see reports from major players indicating that year-over-year growth in virus-related ransom threats is increasing at an incredible pace.

 That being said, here are some of the ways ransomware hit hard and fast in the past two years.